 COST: Included with admission.

-These are a new kind of ‘mommy & me’ class that takes the learning outside the 4 classroom walls.
+Tinkergarten classes are a new kind of ‘mommy & me’ class that takes the learning outside the 4 classroom walls.

-Most second Tuesdays of each month from 10:00 AM – 2:00 PM, you can visit the North Georgia Zoo for Mommy & Me day and receive a discounted rate!
+Most second Tuesdays of each month from 10:00 AM – 2:00 PM, you can visit the North Georgia Zoo in Cleveland, GA for Mommy & Me day and receive a discounted rate!

 COST: $18 includes Petting Zoo, Hayride & Wildlife Walk

 Read More: NORTH GEORGIA ZOO: 5 BEST REASONS TO VISIT

 CHATTAHOOCHEE NATURE CENTER